ABOUT THE JENNER WIND POWER PROJECTS

 The proposed Jenner Wind Power Projects are located near the town of Jenner in southeast Alberta.
 The projects are primarily located on cultivated land and will generate clean energy while allowing landowners to continue with their daily activities.
 They have an excellent wind resource that has been verified through multiple years of collected onsite wind data.
 Potentia Renewables Inc. (PRI) purchased the Jenner Wind Power Projects from Joss Wind Power Inc. on November 30, 2015.
 Each of the projects is now held in individual limited partnerships.

-For more information about the wind turbines, substation and transmission interconnection please see our newsletters found under “Project Documents”.
+For more information about the wind turbines, substation and transmission interconnection please see our newsletters and other information documents found under “Project Documents”.

 JENNER WIND POWER PROJECT (JWPP)

 The JWPP has a nameplate capacity of 122.4 megawatts (MW).
 On December 17, 2018 the project was selected for a long-term contract under the Alberta Electric System Operator (AESO) through the Renewable Electricity Program (REP), which is an excellent milestone for the project.
 The original design proposed 36 turbine locations and associated infrastructure, which received approval from the Alberta Utilities Commission (AUC) in 2018.
 As a result of a proposed change in turbine technology, only 29 of the previously-approved locations are now required.
 A summary of the small project changes (including the reduction in turbines) was submitted to the AUC for approval through a Letter of Enquiry (LOE) in July 2019.
 The proposed project changes are summarized in our JWPP April 2019 newsletter below under “Project Documents”.

 Construction of the JWPP is anticipated to begin in early 2020 with commercial operation of the project scheduled for mid-2021.

 JENNER WIND POWER PROJECT EXPANSION (JWPPE)